alexliyang/vr-project/README.md

-﻿# Towards computer-vision-assisted autonomous driving
+# Scene understanding for autonomous vehicles

 _In this project we..._